Annual Enrollment provides an opportunity to review and change your benefits for the following calendar year.

 Once you have decided which insurance plans are best for you, enroll by logging into myHR (myhr.umsystem.edu) ("My Benefits" tile > "Benefits Enrollment").
 For more detailed instructions and tutorials for using myHR, visit the researching insurance options webpage or myHR Training webpage.

-You are not done with your enrollment until you click both the “Submit Enrollment” button as well as the “Done” button on the pop-up screen.
+You are not done with your enrollment until you click both the “Submit” button as well as the “Done” button on the pop-up screen.
 An email confirmation will be sent to your university email account so you know your submission was received.

 A few reminders

-• Confirm address in myHR: Make sure your contact information is up to date in myHR (myHR.umsystem.edu).
-Select the “My Personal Details” tile to confirm your addresses and preferred phone number (located under “Contact Details”).
-There are three categories of address:
+- Confirm address in myHR: Make sure your contact information is up to date in myHR (myHR.umsystem.edu).

 Watch the mail for important documents

-• Medical/Prescription: For 2024 coverage, you will receive a new single card for medical and prescription coverage if you are newly enrolled, have changed plans or continue enrollment in a Custom Network or PPO Plan.
+- Medical/Prescription: For 2026 coverage, you will receive a new single card for medical and prescription coverage if you are newly enrolled, have changed plans or continue enrollment in the Custom Network or Healthy Savings Plan.
+If you have elected paperless communications from UHC, you will receive a digital insurance card in lieu of a physical card.
+Physical cards can be mailed by request without changing your paperless preferences.

 Make the most of your health insurance